-- To comply with the capital requirements set by the Central Bank i.e., Bank of Tanzania. stakeholders; and - To maintain a strong capital base to support the development of its business.
+- To comply with the capital requirements set by the Central Bank i.e., Bank of Tanzania. - To safeguard the Bank's ability to continue as a going concern so that it can continue to provide returns for shareholders and benefits for other stakeholders; and - To maintain a strong capital base to support the development of its business.